Beam Therapeutics (NASDAQ:BEAM) Research Coverage Started at Redburn Partners

-Redburn Partners assumed coverage on shares of Beam Therapeutics (NASDAQ:BEAM) in a research note released on Tuesday, Analyst Price Targets reports.
-The firm issued a buy rating on the stock.
+Redburn Partners initiated coverage on shares of Beam Therapeutics (NASDAQ:BEAM) in a research note issued to investors on Monday, Benzinga reports.
+The brokerage issued a buy rating on the stock.

-A number of other brokerages also recently commented on BEAM.
-JPMorgan Chase & Co. downgraded Beam Therapeutics from an overweight rating to a neutral rating and boosted their target price for the company from $38.00 to $100.00 in a research note on Friday, January 29th.
-Royal Bank of Canada assumed coverage on Beam Therapeutics in a research note on Monday.
-They issued a sector perform rating and a $85.00 target price on the stock.
-Wells Fargo & Company assumed coverage on Beam Therapeutics in a research note on Tuesday, February 16th.
-They issued an overweight rating and a $145.00 target price on the stock.
-Barclays restated an equal weight rating and issued a $90.00 target price (up previously from $47.00) on shares of Beam Therapeutics in a research note on Monday, March 8th.
-Finally, Wedbush boosted their target price on Beam Therapeutics from $42.00 to $112.00 in a research note on Thursday, February 25th.
-One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and four have assigned a buy rating to the company.
-The company presently has an average rating of Hold and a consensus target price of $94.17.
+BEAM has been the topic of a number of other research reports.
+Royal Bank of Canada started coverage on shares of Beam Therapeutics in a research note on Monday, May 10th.
+They issued a sector perform rating and a $85.00 price target on the stock.
+Zacks Investment Research lowered shares of Beam Therapeutics from a hold rating to a sell rating in a research note on Wednesday, May 12th.
+Wells Fargo & Company started coverage on shares of Beam Therapeutics in a research note on Tuesday, February 16th.
+They issued an overweight rating and a $145.00 price target on the stock.
+Barclays reiterated an equal weight rating and issued a $90.00 price target (up previously from $47.00) on shares of Beam Therapeutics in a research note on Monday, March 8th.
+Finally, JPMorgan Chase & Co. lowered shares of Beam Therapeutics from an overweight rating to a neutral rating and upped their price target for the company from $38.00 to $100.00 in a research note on Friday, January 29th.
+One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and four have given a buy rating to the company.
+The company presently has an average rating of Hold and an average target price of $94.17.

-In other news, CEO John M. Evans sold 25,000 shares of the company’s stock in a transaction dated Wednesday, April 21st.
-The stock was sold at an average price of $70.49, for a total transaction of $1,762,250.00.
-Following the completion of the sale, the chief executive officer now owns 1,038,966 shares in the company, valued at approximately $73,236,713.34.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+In other Beam Therapeutics news, CEO John M. Evans sold 25,000 shares of the stock in a transaction that occurred on Wednesday, April 21st.
+The shares were sold at an average price of $70.49, for a total transaction of $1,762,250.00.
+Following the transaction, the chief executive officer now owns 1,038,966 shares in the company, valued at approximately $73,236,713.34.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
 Corporate insiders own 0.74% of the company’s stock.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Franklin Resources Inc. bought a new stake in shares of Beam Therapeutics during the 1st quarter worth about $206,000.
-Trexquant Investment LP lifted its position in shares of Beam Therapeutics by 106.2% during the 1st quarter.
-Trexquant Investment LP now owns 17,878 shares of the company’s stock worth $1,431,000 after purchasing an additional 9,209 shares during the last quarter.
-SG Americas Securities LLC acquired a new position in shares of Beam Therapeutics during the 1st quarter worth about $876,000.
-ARK Investment Management LLC lifted its position in shares of Beam Therapeutics by 322.3% during the 1st quarter.
-ARK Investment Management LLC now owns 4,779,104 shares of the company’s stock worth $382,519,000 after purchasing an additional 3,647,481 shares during the last quarter.
-Finally, Renaissance Technologies LLC acquired a new position in shares of Beam Therapeutics during the 1st quarter worth about $3,050,000.
-Institutional investors own 49.79% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of BEAM.
+Morgan Stanley boosted its position in shares of Beam Therapeutics by 76.8% during the 3rd quarter.
+Morgan Stanley now owns 36,591 shares of the company’s stock worth $901,000 after acquiring an additional 15,891 shares in the last quarter.
+Pacer Advisors Inc. acquired a new stake in shares of Beam Therapeutics during the 4th quarter worth approximately $125,000.
+Strs Ohio acquired a new stake in shares of Beam Therapeutics during the 4th quarter worth approximately $171,000.
+Nisa Investment Advisors LLC acquired a new stake in shares of Beam Therapeutics during the 4th quarter worth approximately $147,000.
+Finally, Harel Insurance Investments & Financial Services Ltd. acquired a new stake in shares of Beam Therapeutics during the 4th quarter worth approximately $263,000.
+Institutional investors and hedge funds own 49.79% of the company’s stock.

 Beam Therapeutics Inc, a biotechnology company, develops precision genetic medicines for patients suffering from serious diseases in the United States.
 The company is developing BEAM-101 for the treatment of sickle cell disease and beta thalassemia; BEAM-102 for the treatment of sickle cell disease; and BEAM-201, an allogeneic chimeric antigen receptor T cell for the treatment of relapsed/refractory T-cell acute lymphoblastic leukemia.